FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-diff/readme.md

 ### Successful Example

-If the RPC calculate-diff input does not contain the target nodes, calculate-diff will be invoked on top of all touched nodes in the transaction.
+If RPC input does not specify any target nodes, calculate-diff is invoked for all nodes touched by the transaction.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-diff' \